 Bogle made the right bet.
 His low-cost mutual fund revolutionized the investment industry.

-Today, that first index fund — the Vanguard 500 Index Fund — has grown into the world’s biggest, with more than $459 billion under management.
-It charges a 0.05 percent management fee.
+Today, that first index fund — the Vanguard 500 Index Fund — has grown into the world’s biggest, with more than $560 billion under management.
+It has a 0.14 percent expense ratio.

 Why Passive Investing Has Many Critics

 As Bogle noted, Wall Street makes a lot more money off investors in actively managed mutual funds.
 The masters of the universe of The Street will do anything to tear down index investing.

 Critics complain that passive investors have a herd-like mentality, which inflates or overvalues the prices of stocks and other assets (what you call bubbles).
 In other words, passive investors place too many eggs in one basket when there are many other baskets available.

 Active managers, they say, are free to invest in anything they want in an effort to produce returns that beat the market.

 Of course, that costs a lot more money than betting on a simple index of stocks.

 Critics also argue that there could be a correlation between the success of passive investing and the fact that the stock market has done well over the last 30 years.
 Active managers will prove their worth when the markets are falling, critics say.

 In fact, the active crowd might get its chance in the next few years.
 Market watchers predict investors can expect low single-digit market returns for years.
 Active managers could be called on to produce returns just to beat the inflation rate.
 Maybe.